arangodb/spring-data-demo/README.md

 Using number matching, arguments will be substituted into the query in the order they are passed to the query method.

-Lets show this by a very simple query.
+Lets have a look at this in a very simple query.
 We want to query all characters which are older than a given value and sort them in descending order.
 Like every time before we add a new method to `CharacterRepository`.
 This time the method name does not matter, the functionality comes with the query in the `@Query` annotation.
 The method parameter `int value` will be passed as the bind parameter `@0` in the query.
 A second parameter would be passed as `@1` and so on.

 ``` java
 @Query("FOR c IN characters FILTER c.age > @0 SORT c.age DESC RETURN c")